 Compare Guadalupe River, Medina River, or Pedernales River when the San Marcos is crowded, access-limited, or storm-stained.

-Check TPWD freshwater regulations before fishing and follow all city park, river-use, and leased-access rules where you enter the water.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check TPWD freshwater rules before fishing and follow all city park, river-use, and leased-access rules where you enter the water.

 San Marcos city river parks